 Creating a unique hashtag, at least highly associated with your crafted cupcakes, creates a branding identity that leaves a digital footprint on social media profiles.
 When someone eats at your restaurant, brings home your pastries or shares them with friends, they can append that hashtag into their photo posts.

 So when people use them, your unique adopted hashtag may be exposed to their Instagram friends.

 #creamery #supremecupcakes or #pamspastries are some of the sample hashtags one might use.
-To get these approved hashtags known, you need to promote your chosen hashtags: in your social media profile, posts, in-store signage, flyers, and promotional leaflets or even on receipts.
+To get this adopted hashtags known, you need to promote your chosen hashtags: in your social media profile, posts, in-store signage, flyers and promotional leaflets or even on receipts.

-Instagram is all about photos, and as a business owner, you need to take advantage of this feature to tell stories to your customers.
-Using incredible images and blending them with remarkable storytelling can create a huge impact and attract massive engagement levels.
+Instagram is all about photos and as a business owner, you need to take advantage of this feature to tell stories to your customers.
+Using incredible images and blending them with awesome storytelling can create a huge impact and attract huge engagement levels.

 So when you post your Instagram update, it can be a brief paragraph or a short phrase describing the photo or seeking engagement with your audience — caption this cupcake, perhaps?

 Note that everyone who gets hold of your cakes or pastries can share on their Instagram accounts.
 But perhaps not everyone displays it in a more picturesque manner, enhancing the beauty of the sweet subject.
 Therefore, as a business, you’d like to display your product in their most appealing form — using the right amount of lighting and proper angle without appearing superficial with fancy photo filters.